 Energy Improvement Corporation (EIC) is a New York State non-profit, local development corporation that is focused on helping property owners reduce energy waste, save money and improve the quality of their buildings through clean energy projects involving energy efficiency and renewable energy.
 The City of White Plains is a municipal member of EIC.
 EnergizeNY EIC

 The City of White Plains is a member of the Community Choice Aggregation program, also known as Westchester Power.
 This is a community-based energy purchasing program whose mission is to give Westchester County consumers viable energy choices with stable future prices, more access to clean power and opportunities to have sustainable energy systems and programs.
 Westchester Power

-The White Plains Farmer's Market features food sold directly by farmers to consumers.
+The White Plains Farmer’s Market features food sold directly by farmers to consumers.
 Produce sold at the market includes fruits and vegetables as well as prepared foods, baked goods, and beverages.
-The Market is held on Wednesdays, 8 am - 4 pm from mid-April through the Wednesday prior to Thanksgiving and is located on Court Street between Main St. and Martine Ave.
+The Market is held on Wednesdays from mid-April through the Wednesday prior to Thanksgiving and is located on Court Street between Main St. and Martine Ave.

-At the Dept of Public Works' Gedney Recycling Yard residents can recycle just about anything.
+At the Dept of Public Works’ Gedney Recycling Yard residents can recycle just about anything.
 The Gedney Yard is also home to the Take it or Leave it (TiLi) Shed where residents can leave their perfectly good but no longer wanted items and browse the items others have left to find something they have always wanted.
-The TiLi is open Sat.
-9-12 PM and Wed.
-2-4 PM, April-October.
+The TiLi is open from April through October.

 The City’s Recreation & Parks Department offers community garden plots to residents at Baldwin Farm.